 Imagine being an eligible bachelor and director of your own business, leading a lifestyle to suit; owning one of the most expensive cars on the market and pursuing a passion for driving fast cars on the track.

 Simon recounts, “I tell this story and people laugh about it.
-I was driving a $150,000 AMG C63 – it was just the second one in the country, and I couldn’t afford to put petrol in it.
-Three months after I purchased it, the GFC (Global Financial Crisis) hit.
+I was driving an AMG C63 worth about a hundred and fifty thousand dollars – it was just the second one in the country, and I couldn’t afford to put petrol in it.
+Three months after I purchased it, the GFC hit Australia.
+My credit cards were maxed, no money in the bank, no cash reserves and I had to ask my Dad for twenty dollars for petrol!”

 It’s the story Simon Arraj, Director of Checkpoint Finance Group, tells today with a wry smile because, with the value of hindsight, he realises it was a major turning point in his life.